© Andrew Raszevski

-Having now relocated back to Melbourne, in 2017 Christopher returns to Opera Australia as Marcello in La bohème, performs Duruflé Requiem for Auckland Choral Society and Trouble in Tahiti for Lost and Found Opera, in Perth.
+In 2017 Christopher returns to Opera Australia as Marcello in La bohème, performs Duruflé Requiem for Auckland Choral Society and Trouble in Tahiti for Lost and Found Opera, in Perth.

 In December of the 2015/2016 season, Christopher made a highly anticipated role debut as Marcello (La bohème) for Staatsoper Hannover.
 Other recent European credits include Hans (Zemlinksy’s Der Traumgörge), Ottokar (Der Freischütz), Il Conte Almaviva (Le nozze di Figaro), Pollux in Rameau's Castor et Pollux (broadcast live on NDR Niedersachsen Radio), Guglielmo (Così fan tutte), Ping (Turandot), Delirio (L'Opera seria), Albert (Werther), Valentin (Faust), Silvio (Pagliacci), and Demetrius (A Midsummer Night's Dream).
 On the concert stage, 2015 saw him debut with the world-renowned Lucerne Festival as the baritone soloist in Der Tod Jesu (Graun).